 Below is a list of the major projects being worked on by ICIT.
 Projects have been selected because they are either of interest to the campus or will have a significant impact on the university community.
 This list represents only a portion of the active projects.

 To facilitate synchronous and asynchronous communication, as well as remote access to campus phone extensions, prior to the initiation of this project, ICIT provided access to three Cisco applications: Jabber, Webex Meetings, and the Webex App (formerly named Webex Teams).
 This project will merge the functionality from these three apps into one: the Webex App.
 This project will:

 This project will proceed in two phases:

 Transition messaging and calling from Jabber to the Webex App.
 This will include shifting campus branding / terminology for the app formerly called Webex Teams to its new name, the Webex App.

-Phase 1 was completed on March 8, 2022 when ICIT disabled Jabber from campus-owned devices and finalized the transition of campus devices to the Webex App for calling and messaging.
+Phase 1 completed March 8, 2022 when ICIT disabled Jabber from campus-owned devices and finalized the transition of campus devices to the Webex App for calling and messaging.

 Eliminate the Webex Meetings app, shifting any activities now using Webex Meetings to the Webex App (formerly Webex Teams).